conradakunga/BlogCode/README.md

 ## November 2025

+**28 November 2025** - [Writing A Generic Operating System method-level attribute for xUnit in C# & .NET](https://www.conradakunga.com/blog/writing-a-generic-operating-system-method-level-attribute-for-xunit-in-c-net/) - How to create a generic attribute that allows you to specify the operating system(s) to run under

+**27 November 2025** - [Writing A Linux-only method-level attribute for xUnit in C# & .NET](https://www.conradakunga.com/blog/writing-a-macos-only-method-level-attribute-for-xunit-in-c-net/) - How to create Linux only test methods

+**26 November 2025** - [Writing A macOS-only method-level attribute for xUnit in C# & .NET](https://www.conradakunga.com/blog/writing-a-macos-only-method-level-attribute-for-xunit-in-c-net/) - How to create macOS only test methods

 **25 November 2025** - [Writing A Windows-only method-level attribute for xUnit in C# & .NET](https://www.conradakunga.com/blog/writing-a-windows-only-method-level-attribute-for-xunit-in-c-net/) - How to create Windows only test methods

 **24 November 2025** - [Writing Operating Specific Test Assertion For xUnit In C# & .NET](https://www.conradakunga.com/blog/writing-operating-specific-test-assertion-for-xunit-in-c-net/) - Operating system specific xUnit assertions